asqasq/docs/kubernetes/kubernetes.md

 These simplified instructions work fine for an experimental cluster, but not for a cluster in production!

+## Performance monitoring
+Prometheus can be deployed directly using helm to the kubernetes cluster.

+Forward three ports to the local machine, so that you can use http://localhost:<forwarded port>

+    kubectl port-forward -n monitoring prometheus-prometheus-operator-prometheus-0 9090

+Grafana:
+    kubectl port-forward $(kubectl get  pods --selector=app=grafana -n  monitoring --output=jsonpath="{.items..metadata.name}") -n monitoring  3000

+Alerts:
+    kubectl port-forward -n monitoring alertmanager-prometheus-operator-alertmanager-0 9093

 ## Resources

 ### Persistent volumes/storage